lgibelli/singularity-docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~

 Once you have an image, you can interact with it in several ways.
 For
-these examples we will use a image that can be downloaded from
+these examples we will use a ``hello-world.simg`` image that can be downloaded from
 Singularity Hub like so.

 ::